mentalisttraceur/python-compose/README.rst

 not ``async``, but we want to support ``async``?

-* ``acompose`` handles that case by returning an awaitable always - so we can just write simple code that calls ``await`` in all cases.
+* ``acompose`` handles that case by returning an awaitable anyway - so we can just write simple code that calls ``await`` in all cases.
 This is the best choice for function composition that we *know* will be used in ``async`` code.

-* ``sacompose`` handles that case by returning a callable which will *sometimes* behave in an ``async`` way by returning an awaitable if any of the composed functions return an awaitable.
-  This is needed to simplify reusable helper code that *can't* know if the composition will be used in regular or ``async`` code:
+* ``sacompose`` handles that case by returning a callable which will *sometimes* behave in an ``async`` way, by returning an awaitable only if any of the composed functions return an awaitable.
+This is needed to simplify reusable helper code that can't know if it is composing for regular or ``async`` code:

   .. code:: python